stardothosting/shift8-geoip/readme.txt

 == Want to see the plugin in action? ==

-You can view two example sites where this plugin is live :
+You can view three example sites where this plugin is live :

 - Example Site 1 : [Wordpress Hosting](https://www.stackstar.com "Wordpress Hosting")
 - Example Site 2 : [Web Design in Toronto](https://www.shift8web.ca "Web Design in Toronto")